-However, cities are getting more than just a proverbial breath of fresh air; there is also waste, air pollution, lack of space, congestion and poverty.
-Problems combine and multiply in these areas.
+However, cities are getting more than just a proverbial breath of fresh air – waste, a lack of space, congested roads, air pollution and poverty are frequent problems that especially affect urban areas.
 Nonetheless, the unstoppable process of urbanisation continues.
 Even Africa will be an urban continent by 2050.
 At present, its cities are actually seeing the fastest growth of all.
 For instance, in the sixties, Lagos in Nigeria had a population of around 665,000.
-By 2000, it was over 8 million, and it had exceeded 20 million by 2017.
-If the rate of increase remains the same, the figure could multiply further by 2100.
+By 2000, it was over 8 million and has almost reached 15 million as of 2021.
+The figure could multiply further by 2100.

-There is a reason for this trend, however.
-People are less concerned about leading autonomous lives, although that may play a role.
-More often it is economic advancement that drives them into cities.
+There are simple explanations for this.
+It is not the chance to lead autonomous lives that attracts people to cities, although that may play a role.
+More often, it is economic advancement that drives them into these urban areas.
 They seek employment and a livelihood; they want to fulfil their economic potential and better their situation.
 Cities have always been important marketplaces, vibrant centres and places of progress and innovation.
 They generate 80% of the world’s economic output.
-Just 13% of the population of DR Congo lives in Kinshasa, for example, but the city is responsible for more than four fifths of the country’s GDP.
+Just 18% of the population of DR Congo lives in Kinshasa, for example, but the city is responsible for more than four fifths of the country’s GDP.

 As a result, chaos and opportunity go hand in hand in cities.
 The major challenge lies in overcoming the former while exploiting the latter, especially as many of the greatest problems facing humanity are concentrated in these places.
 It is estimated that 65% of the SDGs can only be achieved in the cities.
-This is why former UN Secretary General Ban Ki-moon once said that our struggle for sustainability will be won in cities – or lost altogether.
+Former UN Secretary General Ban Ki-moon once said that our struggle for sustainability will be won in cities – or lost altogether.

 The great opportunity in cities lies in how compact they are.
-A lot can be achieved within a small area, making sustainable development measures more effective.
-However, an enormous amount of funding is needed to make the adjustments necessary to create environmentally-friendly, safe and inclusive cities.
-UN figures indicate that over USD 65 billion will be needed between 2015 and 2030 to make these changes.
+A great deal can be achieved within these small areas, making sustainable development measures more effective.
+However, an enormous amount of funding is needed to make the adjustments necessary to create environmentally friendly, safe and inclusive cities.
+According to the UN, more than USD 65 trillion will be required between 2015 and 2030.
 This amount cannot be provided from public sources alone.